agilestep/sspace/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+This will be my person site.

-* How to run the test suite
+I plan to include the fallowing:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Some useful Ruby - Ruby on Rails articles
+* Source for space.js(my lightweight framework)
+* Information about my experience